 To access these unique data sources, including personal information on the entire Danish population, we must respect legislation and confidentiality while also ensuring flexible access to these valuable resources.
-Our focus is to ensure that personal data is used in compliance with GDPR2 and henceforth ISO27001 and ensure a flexible access to these valuable data sources within these constraints.
+Our focus is to ensure that personal data is used in compliance with

 1 Including The Danish Centre for Studies in Research and Research Policy.
-The Department of Political Science has authorization number 24, and The Danish Centre for Studies in Research and Research Policy has authorization number 79
+The Department of Political Science has authorization number 24, and The Danish Centre for Studies in Research and Research Policy has authorization number 79.